RedisLabs/redislabs-docs/content/platforms/faqs/_index.md

 Connect to the UI by pointing your browser to `https://localhost:8443`

-## How should I size Redis Enterprise Cluster nodes?
+## How should I size Redis Enterprise cluster nodes?

-For nodes hosting the Redis Enterprise Cluster statefulSet pods, please follow the guidelines provided for Redis Enterprise in the [hardware requirements]({{< relref "/rs/administering/designing-production/hardware-requirements.md" >}}).
+For nodes hosting the Redis Enterprise cluster [statefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) [pods](https://kubernetes.io/docs/concepts/workloads/pods/), follow the guidelines provided for Redis Enterprise in the [hardware requirements]({{< relref "/rs/administering/designing-production/hardware-requirements.md" >}}).

-For additional information please also refer to [Kubernetes Operator Deployment – Persistent Volumes]({{< relref "/platforms/kubernetes/concepts/persistent-volumes.md" >}}).
+For additional information please also refer to [Kubernetes operator deployment – persistent volumes]({{< relref "/platforms/kubernetes/concepts/persistent-volumes.md" >}}).

 ## How to retrieve the username/password for a Redis Enterprise Cluster?

-The Redis Enterprise Cluster stores the username/password of the UI in a K8s secret.
+The Redis Enterprise cluster stores the username/password of the UI in a K8s [secret](https://kubernetes.io/docs/concepts/configuration/secret/).

-To retrieve, first, find the secret by retrieving secrets and locating one of type Opaque with a name identical or containing your Redis Enterprise Cluster name.
+Find the secret by retrieving secrets and locating one of type [Opaque](https://kubernetes.io/docs/concepts/workloads/pods/) with a name identical or containing your Redis Enterprise cluster name.

 For example, run: